ameyrupji-k8s/k8s-spring-boot-helloworld-liveness-readiness-probes/README.md

 # k8s-spring-boot-helloworld-liveness-readiness-probes

-Taking the Basic Hello World Application in Spring Boot! further.
-This example creates a docker container containing a Spring Boot application with a Controller that returns "Hello World!" which gets deployed to a kubernetes luster using helm.
+Taking the Kubernetes Spring Boot Hello World Application further.
+This example adds readiness and liveness probes.
+Readiness probes helps to know when a Container is ready to start accepting traffic.
+Liveness probes helps to know when to restart a Container.
+For example, liveness probes could catch a deadlock, where an application is running, but unable to make progress.

+Read more about liveness and readiness probes (here)[https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/].

 ## Prerequisites